lucasma8795/blog/_posts/2025-07-11-effects-scheduling-w02.md

 For now I've added file system calls to avoid overwriting existing `.cmi` and `.cmo` files (having to synchronize load path state across independent compiler *processes* sounds like a lot of pain), but this should be quite straightforward when I eventually transition over to using [domains](https://ocaml.org/manual/5.1/parallelism.html).

 The next step would be to work on building the rest of the targets that `make install` requires, more to come on this...

+[^1]: Week 5 Lucas here, turns out this was not possible!
+The initialization order of modules is the order of which they are linked.
+This is a [total order](https://en.wikipedia.org/wiki/Total_order) of the modules that respects the dependency graph, but notice that this is not unique, so in general the link order is not a function of the program text.
+Arbitrarily picking a valid total order also doesn't work, suppose we had some global state in `A`, with `B` and `C` both trying to read and modify that global state, then the program behaviour would depend on the link order.